ma3u/mcp-dust-server/README.md

 - Automatic reconnection for dropped connections
 - Comprehensive error handling and reporting
 - Support for the latest MCP specification (2025-03-26)
+- Status endpoints for monitoring and health checks

 ## Installation